Aptucxet Trading Post Museum

 From Sagamore Bridge - first right at foot of bridge, left at light on to Sandwich Road, just after Gallo Skating Rink bear right under the Bourne Bridge, right onto Perry Ave, and left onto Aptucxet Road

-Handicap parking in available down by the Trading Post as is parking for 17th Century vehicles; all other please use the parking lot by the Windmill Gift Shop, purchase your tickets at the Gift Shop, and walk back into the 17th Century.
+Handicap parking in available down by the Trading Post.
+All others please use the parking lot by the Windmill Gift Shop, purchase your tickets at the Gift Shop, and walk back into the 17th Century.